herbicider/HayatPrecheck/README.md

 - **Patient Middle Name Handling**: Intelligently matches names with or without middle names/initials (e.g., "John M Smith" matches "John Smith")
 - **Prescriber Title Cleaning**: Removes professional titles and suffixes (Dr., MD, PharmD, etc.) from prescriber names for consistent comparison
 - **Smart Text Cleaning**: Removes punctuation, normalizes spacing, and handles case differences for consistent comparisons
+- **AI-Powered Semantic Matching**: Uses advanced AI models to understand context and meaning, improving accuracy for complex fields like drug names and directions.
+This system is designed to work with OpenAI-compatible APIs, allowing you to choose between traditional fuzzy matching and AI-based verification on a per-field basis for maximum flexibility and HIPAA compliance.
+Basic system prompt and user prompt has been provided for easy customization (tested on Gemini and Phi3-mini).

 ### 💊 Pharmacy-Specific Intelligence